tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 <details>
 <summary>What is Lemmatization and why do I need it?</summary><br>

-Lemmatization is the process of decomposing a word to its root, for example the lemmatized word *busiest* would be *busy*.
+Lemmatization is the process of decomposing a word to its root, for example the lemmatized word *busiest* would have a root of *busy*.
 NLTK provides in-built functionality for this process.
 The default for this function is to convert plural nouns to singular, but verbs and adjectives can also be converted.
 To use the function, we import the module and instantiate the object as follows:

 ```python
 from nltk.stem import WordNetLemmatizer